samothx/NNToolkit/README.md

 ## Example Code

-Samples are in the sample sub directory
+Samples are in the sample sub directory.
+The handwriting example uses input data from a previous course.
+I am not sure about copyright copyright on that data, so I have not checked it in, sorry.
+I will try to find out if I can do so.

+Send me a message for working parameter sets.

 ## Test Cases
 Current test cases are rather simple self-generated input.
 I have managed to get the network to learn the